Measurement of the Casimir force between superconductors: Discussion

 \section{Discussion}

-There are many other effects that could result in an apparent nonlinearity, such as the electrostatic force between the drum plates, potential patches in the aluminium, the geometric nonlinearity, and the nonlinear optomechanical coupling.
+There are many other effects that could result in an apparent nonlinearity, such as the electrostatic force between the drum plates, potential patches in the aluminium, the geometric nonlinearity, the nonlinear optomechanical coupling, and superconducting vortices.
 We can rule out these effects as an alternative explanation for our observations, as described in detail in the \ref{SI}.
-To the best of our knowledge, there are no other sources of nonlinearity that could mimic the Casimir force in both amplitude and scaling.
+Put briefly, we estimate the pressure contributed by e.g., potential patches, based on Kelvin probe force measurements of the electrostatic potential.
+We simulate the effect of patches in our geometry~\cite{deJong2024}, and find that the patch pressure is several orders of magnitude smaller than the Casimir pressure at our plate separation.
+Based on this, we rule out the effect of potential patches (and similar for the other effects described in the \ref{SI}).
+We have not found another source on nonlinearity that could mimic the effect of the Casimir force in this device and consider it to be a strong candidate to explain the observations.

-Our future experiments will involve a gate electrode patterned around the drum plate to allow electrostatic tuning of the separation~\cite{Andrews2015} and, by extension, the Casimir force.
+Our future experiments will involve a gate electrode patterned around the drum plate to allow electrostatic tuning of the separation~\cite{Andrews2015} and, by extension, the Casimir force or nonlinear potential.
 A modest \SI{100}{\pascal} electrostatic pressure is achievable, and sufficient to merge the locally stable solution used in this work with the pull-in point.
-This should allow the Casimir effect to create nonlinear mechanics on the single-phonon level, a long-standing goal previously only achieved by coupling to external systems~\cite{Samanta2023,Yang2024}.
+This should allow for nonlinear mechanics on the single-phonon level, a long-standing goal previously only achieved by coupling to external systems~\cite{Samanta2023,Yang2024}.
 The gate electrode will also allow us to improve the accuracy of the amplitude calibration to improve our bounds on $d$ and $P_\mathrm{c}$, to shed light on the Casimir puzzle~\cite{Mostepanenko2021} of materials with finite conductivity.